TOP 10 MICHIGAN

 9. I am allowed to work and still get Social Security disability.

 While actually not a myth, we receive a few calls every month from people who were on disability and then terminated after they tried to return to work for a period of time, or returned to work part-time.
 Most of these people read a pamphlet from Social Security encouraging them to work.
 Some even tried to return their disability checks at their local office after working for a while but were told to keep the checks because they are allowed to work while receiving disability.
 Imagine their surprise when they received a letter informing them that they were overpaid by thousands, or tens of thousands, of dollars and have to pay it back.
 In short, you are allowed to work, but there are strict limitations on the amount you can earn and remain eligible for disability benefits.
 Moral of the story: you’d better be careful and know the limits.
-For more information, click on the FAQ tab at the bottom of the page and read about working.
+For more information, click on the FAQ tab at the top of the page and read about working.

 10. If I’m really disabled, I shouldn’t need an attorney to win my case.